jvican/jvican.github.io/content/post/from-45s-to-1s.md

 #### Type derivation for the win

-Type derivation is a process that synthesizes types (usually, typeclasses) from other types.
+Type (or typeclass) derivation is a process that synthesizes [typeclasses](https://en.wikipedia.org/wiki/Type_class) from other types.
 The process can be manual (you define an `Encoder` for every node of your GADT) or automatic (the `Encoder` derivation happens at compile time, i.e. the compiler generates the code for you).
 There are two families of automatic type derivation:

 * Automatic: all the type dependencies of the type you derive will be materialized by the compiler.
 * Semi-automatic: the type dependencies of the type you derive need to exist for the derivation to succeed.
+If they do, the compiler materializes the type.

 Type derivation is popular in the Scala community.
 A few libraries (for example, `scalatest`) define their own macros to synthesize type classes.
 The